 Templating

-Astra supports jinja-like templating through Tera.
+Astra supports jinja templating through minijinja.
 It is incredibly performent, feature rich and easy to use.

 -- can also pass no arguments to make an empty templating engine